kierenwuest/SalesforceDataExportClean/README.md

 It attempts to:
 1. Remove irrelevant files (That have no data or specific identified irrelevant objects that contain data)
+ - Files containing 'History' or 'Summary'
+ - fiels starting with 'TenantSecurity'
-2. Remove columns from the csv's that have either no data or systemmod stamps.
+3. Remove columns from the csv's that have either no data or systemmod stamps.

 To run the program, ensure Pyton 3 is installed.
 In the terminal, enter "python3 _cleancsvs.py" in the folder containing the files